Dodge Omni: Powertrain

 While sharing a transverse engine layout, the Dodge Omni and Plymouth Horizon diverge furthest from the Chrysler Horizon in its engine offerings.
 At the time, Chrysler did not have capability to supply four-cylinder engines for the North American market (of any type), and the Simca-designed 1.1 to 1.4 L engines were deemed insufficient in terms of output.
 Instead, Chrysler adopted a 75 hp 1.7 L I4, sourced from Volkswagen in the United States with a Chrysler-designed intake manifold.
 Torque was 90 lbft and the engine was paired with a 4-speed manual transmission or a 3-speed automatic.
 At the time of introduction, only the CARB-certified version with an air pump and 70 hp had been available.
 In 1979 power climbed to 77 hp, while by 1980 it dropped to 68 hp and 83 lbft of torque in all fifty states.

 Chrysler's 2.2 L K-car engine appeared for the 1981 model year as an upmarket option to the Volkswagen engine, mated to a new four-speed manual with an overdrive fourth.
 It produced 84 hp at first, rising to 93 hp in 1986.
 For 1983, Chrysler introduced a Peugeot-supplied 62 hp 1.6-liter Simca unit as a new base engine (requiring only an alternator to be added by Chrysler); the engine was paired with a manual transmission and the deletion of air conditioning.
+This engine was related to the Simca/PSA engines available in European Horizons.
 For 1987, the 1.6 was dropped, with the 2.2-liter becoming the standard engine offering.
 The 2.2 received fuel injection for 1988, accompanied by three additional horsepower.
 Latterly, the 2.2 L engine was paired to a 5-speed manual transmission or a 3-speed automatic.

 Chrysler had planned on offering PSA's new 1.9-liter diesel in the Omni/Horizon for the 1984 model year.
 Thanks to the implosion of the diesel market in North America, this never saw the light of day – although the engine was used in the European Horizon.
 For 1985, Chrysler had planned to build a "fast-burn, high-swirl" 1.8-liter four for the Omni as well as K-cars, but these plans also stalled.